turingschool/backend-curriculum-site/module4/lessons/intro_to_react.markdown

 > State is similar to props, but it is private and fully controlled by the component.

-Our state machine needs to get that information from somewhere, so let's start with passing in an `initialLikes` property to our `<LikesCounter />` instance
+Our state machine needs to get that information from somewhere, so let's start with passing in an `initialLikes` property to our `<LikesCounter />` instance:

 `<LikesCounter initialLikes="0" />`

 Now we can add a constructor to our `LikesCounter` component.
 In our constructor, we will set the initial state of our component.

 Underneath the class declaration for `LikesCounter`, let's add our constructor function.

+A standard component's constructor function takes `props` as an argument and calls `super(props)`.

 ```jsx
 constructor(props) {